The Stand: Captain Trips: Issues

 A collected edition of the mini-series was released on March 11, 2009.
-It included all five issues of the series, as well as the previously released Sketchbook, a comprehensive cover gallery, and additional pages on the development of the series (e.g., character sketches, script pages, sketch pages).
+It included all five issues of the series, as well as the previously released Sketchbook, a comprehensive cover gallery, and additional pages on the series's development (e.g., character sketches, script pages, sketch pages).

 Promotion

 Writer Peter David and artist Mike Perkins, at the midnight signing of The Dark Tower: Treachery and The Stand: Captain Trips at Midtown Comics in Times Square, Manhattan, September 10, 2008.
 At far right is Alan Kistler of ComicMix, interviewing Perkins.

 Artist Mike Perkins appeared at a midnight signing at Midtown Comics in Times Square, Manhattan to promote the book.
 Perkins appeared with Peter David, the co-writer of Marvel's Dark Tower comics, who was present to promote the publication of The Dark Tower: Treachery.